benlaguroun/Webstack---Portfolio-Project/pet-care-ecommerce/README.md

-# Petio E-commerce Website
+# Pet-care E-commerce Website

 ## Overview

-Petio is a simple e-commerce website built as a final project.
+Pet-care is a simple e-commerce website built as a final project.
 It allows users to browse products, add items to a shopping cart, place orders, and view their order history.

 ## Features